xavierfoucrier/instacam/DOCUMENTATION.md

 Minimum: `0` or `0%`
 Maximum: `None`

 The saturation option **saturates** the viewport.
 A value of 0% is completely un-saturated.
 A value of 100% leaves the viewport unchanged.
 Other values are linear multipliers on the effect.
 Values of amount over 100% are allowed, providing **super-saturated results**.
-If omitted, the css filter won't be applied.
+If omitted, the CSS filter won't be applied.

 #### hue
 Type: `Number`